michaelx/Shaarli/doc/md/Server-configuration.md

 # https://httpd.apache.org/docs/current/mod/mod_rewrite.html
 sudo a2enmod rewrite

-# mod_version must be enabled if you use Apache 2.2 or lower
+# mod_version must only be enabled if you use Apache 2.2 or lower
 # https://httpd.apache.org/docs/current/mod/mod_version.html
 # sudo a2enmod version